Mark-Eis/Waypoint/README.md

 ### Conversion, Validation, Formatting and Printing of Geographic Coordinates

-The **Waypoint R package** enables conversion, validation, and neat formatting and printing of individual geographic positional coordinates and waypoints of paired latitude and longitude.
+The **Waypoint R package** enables conversion, validation, and neat formatting and printing of individual geographic positional coordinate values and waypoints of paired latitude and longitude values.
 Coordinates and waypoints may be converted easily and rapidly between (i) decimal degree, (ii) degrees and minutes, and (iii) degrees, minutes and seconds formats.

 ## Installation